 Choose the right formula

-When you are choosing an eyeliner and tend to tear up while applying it, go for a gel liner.
+When you are choosing an eyeliner and tend to tear up while applying it, go for one of the best makeup for watery eyes which is a gel liner.
 This is because gel liners are extremely lightweight yet highly pigmented formulas that simply don’t budge quite as easily.

 The Lakme Black Gel Liner is waterproof, lasting for 32 hours.
 And the best part is that it dries as quickly as 15 seconds!
 It is also tested and approved by eye doctors making it perfect for those with sensitive eyes.